 That especially goes if you’re a value-oriented, conservative buyer.
 Two areas where they could improve are shipping/handling and in-stock items management.

-In any case, opting for a high-quality caliber product such as for e.g. the Gladiator Bar is sure to deliver both in terms of quality and value for money…
+In any case, opting for a high-quality caliber product such as for e.g. the Alpine Bar is sure to deliver both in terms of quality and value for money…

 Where is REP Fitness made?